 For these reasons, CPAP is not a good treatment option for every dental patient.
 For the approximately 50 percent of sleep apnea patients who cannot tolerate CPAP therapy, Bridgeton, MO dentist Dr. Kevin Burgdorf has another solution: oral appliances.
 Oral appliances can also be used to treat sleep apnea, and they are smaller, quieter, and all-around more convenient than CPAP machines.

 If you need sleep apnea treatment in Maryland Heights, MO but do not enjoy or cannot use the CPAP treatment method, then you may be a great candidate for an oral appliance.
 How do these appliances work?
 First, Dr. Burgdorf will take an impression of your teeth so that we can create an oral appliance that is custom-made for your smile.
 Then, once you have received your oral appliance, you wear it only at night while you sleep.
 Your personalized oral appliance positions your jaw forward to keep your airway open, stop your snoring, and prevent your breathing from stopping.

 If you choose to receive an oral appliance as your sleep apnea treatment in Maryland Heights, you can rest assured that you will receive the highest-quality treatment available.
 Dr. Burgdorf has helped many of our dental patients find relief from their sleep apnea symptoms by prescribing oral appliances.
 Dr. Burgdorf works closely with his mentor, Dr. Thomas Gotsis, who has many years of experience treating sleep apnea with oral appliances.

 By working together, these skilled dentists can give patients alternatives to bulky, restrictive CPAP machines, guiding them through the process of getting a sleep study to diagnose their condition, and then prescribe appropriate treatment.

 Sleep apnea is a difficult and challenging condition to live with.
 If you suspect that you have sleep apnea, or if you have any of the symptoms or risk factors associated with the condition, you could benefit from meeting with Dr. Burgdorf to discuss your treatment options.
-For sleep apnea treatment in Bridgeton, MO, call us today at (314) 291-9000.
+For sleep apnea treatment in Bridgeton, MO, contact our dentist office today at (314) 291-9000.
 We are close to the surrounding areas such as Hazelwood, Earth City, Champ and Maryland Heights.